amnag/datasciencecoursera/getting_and_cleaning_data/Codebook.md

-## Sequential steps to produce output
+### Sequential steps to produce output
 The following steps are used to produce the output table.
-These steps are used to document both the download and analysis scripts:
+These steps are used to document both the download and analysis scripts in datasciencecoursera/getting_and_cleaning_data/scripts:
 -Downloading and extracting zip file
 -Loading required R packages
 -Preparing column names from features